 Our Maternity Ultrasound Department is based in our Women’s Health Unit, the opening times are below:

-Please see our policy on Fetal Sexing for pregnant women who attend our Ultrasound Department.
+Please see our policy on Foetal Sexing for pregnant women who attend our Ultrasound Department.

 Nuclear Medicine Department